Queen Anait of Armenia

 "I also hear that you have taught your pupils to read and write?"

-"With us, learning is not so developed," sighed the prince's servant Nazar.
+"With us, learning is not so treasured," sighed the prince's servant Nazar.
 "City dwellers are lazy.
 But if you come to us, then perhaps you can teach us all to read and write.
 Anait, cease your work!
 I have important matters to discuss with you.
 See what gifts the King sends you!"

 He brought out silk dresses and precious jewels.
-Anait looked at them casually, then asked...
+Anait looked at them casually, then asked, "And why should the King be so kind to me?"

 "The son of our King, Prince Vatchagan, met you at the spring.
 You gave him water to drink, and he liked you.
 The King has sent us to ask you to become his son's wife.
-This ring, this necklace, these bracelets -- all these, are yours, if you consent!"
+This ring, this necklace, these bracelets -- all these are yours, if you consent!"

 "So the hunter at the well was the King's son?"